stql/start/README.md

-This is the Signal Track Analytical Processing system source code based on hive.
+This is a Signal Track Analytical Research Tool system for bioinformatics researchers to use.
+It's based on Hive.